 The Best Ways to Pay for Weight Loss Surgery and Reduce Costs

 Weight loss surgery is one of the most commonly performed surgeries in the United States, and is one of the most effective ways to cure obesity.
-Many people turn to bariatric-surgery when diets and exercise methods have failed and your weight is a threat to your long-term health.
+Many people turn to bariatric surgery when diets and exercise methods have failed and your weight is a threat to your long-term health.
 Surgery is often covered by insurance, but some people find that they have to pay out of pocket for their procedures.
 The good news is that there are ways to reduce the cost of weight-loss surgery and make your new transformation more affordable.

-How Much Does Bariatric Surgery Cost?
+How Much Does Weight-Loss Surgery Cost?

 The cost of surgery depends mainly on what procedure you choose.
 The cost varies but typically includes the surgeon’s fees, anesthesia and hospital fees.
 You may need pre and post-surgery services that include sessions with a nutritionist, psychologist and exercise physiologist.
 The average cost for bariatric surgery is between $14,500 and $23,000 in the United States.